KaartGroup/Turkey/.github/ISSUE_TEMPLATE/missing_roads.md

 - GIS imagery analysis by Kaart

 ## Validation and Error Detection
-Contributors will visually check for errors using [JOSM validation warnings](http://wiki.openstreetmap.org/wiki/JOSM/Validator) prior to committing the changeset.
+The team will visually check for errors using [JOSM validation warnings](http://wiki.openstreetmap.org/wiki/JOSM/Validator) prior to committing the changeset.

-Additionally, contributors will review their work following the task guidelines including the [LearnOSM](http://learnosm.org/en/coordination/review/) and [OSM Wiki](http://wiki.openstreetmap.org/wiki/OSM_Tasking_Manager/Validating_data) validation standards.
+Additionally, the team will review its work in accordance with validation guidelines such as [LearnOSM](http://learnosm.org/en/coordination/review/) and [OSM Wiki](http://wiki.openstreetmap.org/wiki/OSM_Tasking_Manager/Validating_data) validation standards.

 ### Contributors
 The project is open to OpenStreetMap contributors of any experience level.